-- A switch-in-a-loop construction is used in order to let the flow of execution move between basic blocks of code in an arbitrary manner: We set label to the (numerical representation of the) label of the basic block we want to reach, and do a break, which leads to the proper basic block being reached.
-Inside each basic block, every line of code corresponds to a line of LLVM assembly, generally in a very straightforward manner. - Memory is implemented by HEAP, a JavaScript array.
+- A switch-in-a-loop construction is used in order to let the flow of execution move between fragments of code in an arbitrary manner: We set label to the (numerical representation of the) label of the fragment we want to reach, and do a break, which leads to the proper fragment being reached.
+Inside each fragment, every line of code corresponds to a line of LLVM assembly, generally in a very straightforward manner. - Memory is implemented by HEAP, a JavaScript array.
 Reading from memory is a read from that array, and writing to memory is a write.
 STACKTOP is the current position of the stack.
 (Note that we allocate 4 memory locations for 32-bit integers on the stack, but only write to 1 of them.
-See Section 2.1.1 for why.) - LLVM assembly functions become JavaScript functions, and function calls are normal JavaScript function calls.
-In general, we attempt to generate as 'normal' JavaScript as possible. - We implemented the LLVM add operation using simple addition in JavaScript.
-As mentioned earlier, the semantics of that code are not entirely identical to those of the original LLVM assembly code (in this case, overflows will have very different effects).
-We will explain Emscripten's approach to that problem in Section 2.1.2.
+See the Load-Store Consistency subsection below for why.) - LLVM assembly functions become JavaScript functions, and function calls are normal JavaScript function calls.
+In general, we attempt to generate as 'normal' JavaScript as possible.